alinaqi25/venn-vault/README.md

 ## Frontend

-The frontend is plain HTML, CSS, and JavaScript — no React, no bundler.
+The frontend is plain HTML, CSS, and JavaScript.
+No framework used.

 - **`login.js`** handles the login form, posts to `/api/auth/login`, and redirects to `/dashboard` on success.
 - **`register.js`** handles registration, posts to `/api/auth/register`, and redirects to `/dashboard` on success.
 - **`dashboard.js`** fetches the user profile on load, populates the balance card and account info, and manages slide-in panels for deposit, withdrawal, transfer, and transaction history.
 Balance is updated in-memory after every successful transaction without a full page reload.
 - **`admin.js`** handles admin login, then dynamically builds the admin panel UI, loads all users into a table, and handles freeze/unfreeze/delete actions and per-user transaction modals inline.

-The server itself serves all frontend files — there is no separate static file server or CDN involved.
+The server itself serves all frontend files.
+There is no separate static file server or CDN involved.

 ---